MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ---
-title: Get started with Phi3 and other LLM/SLM models with OnnxRuntime Generative AI
+title: Get started with Phi3 and other language models in your Windows app with OnnxRuntime Generative AI
 description: TODO Description needed. ms.author: drewbat
 author: drewbatgit